kiquetal/smalltalk2me/collocations/day16.md

 May/ Might have: Possibility of attending

-She might have been in the meeting
+She might have been at the meeting.